You Bet!: 1995

-For You Bet's eighth series, it was decided there would be no more forfeits for both the celebrities and host Matthew Kelly when sponsoring their challenges until the forfeits were reinstated in for series 9 in 1996 after Darren Day had taken over from Matthew Kelly as host.
+For the show's eighth series, it was decided there would be no more forfeits for both the celebrities and host Matthew Kelly when sponsoring their challenges until the forfeits were reinstated in for series nine in 1996 after Darren Day had taken over from Matthew Kelly as host.
 Instead, they introduced the celebrity challenge, where the lowest celebrity scorer would do only one forfeit challenge, which would be broadcast in the following week's show.
 The public then got to vote in at home to donate £1,000 to a charity of their choice if the celebrity succeeded or failed the challenge.
 The set was replaced by a new "arena" that allowed much more floor space for the challenges.
-It was while series 8 was on screen Matthew Kelly had announced his intention to leave the show after 4 years to concentrate hosting Stars in Their Eyes.
-The viewers' phone vote for the Celebrity Challenge was dropped after Series 8 was shown.
+It was during series eight when Matthew Kelly had announced his intention to leave the show after four years to concentrate on hosting Stars in Their Eyes.
+The viewers' phone vote for the celebrity challenge was dropped after series eight was shown.

 1996

-For series 9, actor Darren Day took over as host from Kelly who had left the show to concentrate hosting Stars in Their Eyes.
-The role of co-host that had been absent during series 6–8 following the departure of Ward at the end of series 5 was reinstated for all the work in the location challenges.
-For this penultimate series, Diane Youdale, who was better known as Jet from the UK series of Gladiators, would take over as the new co-host.
+For series nine, actor Darren Day took over as host from Kelly who had left the show to concentrate hosting Stars in Their Eyes.
+The role of co-host that had been absent during series six–eight following the departure of Ward at the end of series five was reinstated for all the work in the location challenges.
+For this penultimate original series, Diane Youdale, who was better known as Jet from the UK series of Gladiators, would take over as the new co-host with the number of celebrity guests being from four to three.
 The forfeits, having been absent from the earlier series also returned to the show, but they were not chosen by the celebrity guests.
 They were automatically chosen by the crew at the end of each show for the celebrity who had lowest score in the show.

 1997

 The show introduced a new item for the celebrities, they could play their YOU BET!
 BONUS CARD, which meant their points would be doubled if they successfully guessed the outcome of a challenge (which can only be played once in the entire show).
 The celebrity challenge returned to the show, and the audience got to choose which challenge they would choose for the lowest scoring celebrity at the end of the show from two choices with cryptic clue titles (e.g., "Ooh!
 That's better!" or "Dangling Down").
-Sarah Matravers, well known as a gong girl from Take Your Pick, replaced Youdale as co-host for this final series.
+Sarah Matravers, well known as a gong girl from Take Your Pick!, replaced Youdale as co-host for this final original series.
 A new theme tune was introduced, composed by Simon Webb.